Confused about how to prepare for the GRE math section? Well, you have come to the right place.

 Well, according to the official GRE website, the Quantitative Reasoning section consists of four types of questions:

 - Quantitative comparison questions

 - Numeric entry questions

 All the questions come as independent, except for the Data Interpretation questions, which mainly consist of 2-3 questions.

 Recent Changes in the GRE:

-So, once you have a conceptual understanding, you can move onto the strategies that will help you solve questions in less time.
+So, once you have a conceptual understanding, you can move on to the strategies that will help you solve questions in less time.

 GRE math is school and high school mathematics (class 5 – 8) level.
-So, in order to improve your scores, you need to brush up on your concepts and then practice questions from ScholarDen resources, which matches the real GRE standards.
+So, in order to improve your scores, you need to brush up on your concepts and then practice questions from ScholarDen resources, which match the real GRE standards.

 In short, that is how you can prepare for and ace your GRE Quantitative Reasoning!